scania-digital-design-system/tegel/.github/CODE_STYLE.md

 ## Slots

 Slots are used throughout many of our components.
-Some of these are named slots, and in that case they should follow to following convention: The slot should always be named to represent it position/use case.
+Some of these are named slots, and in that case they should follow the following convention: The slot should always be named to represent its position/use case.
 For example this could be 'bottom', 'label' or 'end'.

 ## Events